 Dictation inspiration says that the writers of the Bible wrote exactly what was given to them by the Holy Spirit.

-Plenary inspiration says the whole Bible is inspired--not just parts.
+Plenary inspiration says that the whole Bible is inspired--not just parts.
 Plenary means "full."

 Verbal inspiration means the Holy Spirit guided the exact words that the authors were to use when composing their writings.